guluc3m/loc/_sources/api/matches/match_details.txt

     :>json int id: unique id of the match
     :>json string title: title of the match
+    :>json string short_description: short description of the match :>json string long_description: long description of the match.
+        This is Markdown enabled, but will be empty unless the match has already started
-    :>json string description: long description of the match (Markdown enabled) :>json date start_date: start date of the match :>json date end_date: end date of the match
+    :>json date start_date: start date of the match :>json date end_date: end date of the match
     :>json int min_team: minimum number of participants for each team